7 ways to evaluate and improve digital marketing

 When a user sees an ad somewhere, doesn’t click on anything, but after a while goes to the site and performs a certain action, it’s called a post-view conversion.
 These are difficult to track, as there’s no direct connection and transition to the ad.

-In addition, big players like Facebook, Google, YouTube, and Yandex aren’t very interested in letting third parties inside their systems.
+In addition, big players like Facebook, Google, and YouTube aren’t very interested in letting third parties inside their systems.
 That is, they don’t want to give out data indicating that a particular user saw a particular advertisement.

 We’ve written a joint case study with a Ukrainian media holding on this topic.
 Our common client agreed with 1+1 Media to install an OWOX pixel on their sites to track ad views.